SERG-Delft/near-duplicate-code-remover/README.md

 Duplicate removal consists of tokenizing the code, detecting duplicates, copying the dataset and then removing the duplicates from copy.
 This results with a deduplicated copy and untouched original dataset.
 A convenient shell script is provided for this, just run:
-NOTE: Works only for JAVA and must be run from the location of the shell script
+NOTE: Works only for JAVA and must be run from the location of the shell script a.k.a project root
 ```
 sh deduplicate.sh target/project/path output/path/ > clone_removal.log 2> error.log
 ```